 Jerrica Witte, Solutions Specialist, previous experience in the workforce development sector

-Apricot software includes the Arizona Self Sufficiency Matrix for easy intake and skill tracking, but you can check out this case study for how to best use the matrix and add it to your toolkit.
+Apricot software includes the Arizona Self Sufficiency Matrix for easy intake and skill tracking.

 Does your current software have built-in assessments?
 Can you build your own, if needed?
 Is it easy to send these to your participants to check in with them with a defined cadence?
 Is it easy to create reports that show how participants are doing in your programs based on the metrics/standards you have set?